quantleaf/quantleaf-query-sdk-node-demo-cli/README.md

 ![Demo output for a Ticket shop](/../master/demo.PNG?raw=true)

 ## Get started
-Clone the repo
+1. Clone the repo.
-Create an .env file, with the format of .env.sample with an API Key (Request one at [account.quantleaf.com](https://account.quantleaf.com))
+2. Create an .env file, with the format of .env.sample with an API Key (Request one at [account.quantleaf.com](https://account.quantleaf.com))

 ## Install
 ```